 Parents/Students | Alumni | Contact Us

-Claire Sheen, a student at MMI Preparatory School, has been named a High Scorer by the 2015 National Merit Scholarship Program.
+Claire Sheen, a senior at MMI Preparatory School, has been notified she is a finalist in the 2015 National Merit Scholarship Program.

 More News...click here!

 Class begins at 5:45 A.M., so don’t be late!
 I show up for class long before my students do.
 Not literally, of course, but my mind is already running in teacher mode from minute one.
 The first thing I do is check my phone for email messages.
 You know, every now and then, something strikes a student as urgent at 2:15 A.M.
 I need to be ever vigilant!

 Then I go to the news and my mind is already meshing the events of the morning with my biology, anatomy, and marine science classes.
 Viruses are, of course, a hot topic and I think of how the morning’s news can be integrated into the classroom.
 What are students’ concerns?
 How can I make the world around them make sense to them in relation to what we are doing?
 In marine biology, it’s “why a horseshoe crab’s blood could save your life” and in anatomy it’s “guzzling milk might boost your risk of breaking bones.”
 There’s always something to give significance to what we do in class; you’ve just got to have your eyes open.

 By Lauren Toscano11th Grade Student

 I have never been a new student.
 I went to the same school from kindergarten to eighth grade, and then I started at a high school in ninth grade, just like everyone else.
 I had new teachers and things like that, but all the other people in my grade did, too, so it wasn't really that scary.